dvntaudio/cuckoo-tools/README.md

 You have to logout for the group membership changes to take effect.
 Login in again as the _cuckoo_ user.

-This is a good time to shutdown the image and take a snapshot if anything breaks during the installation of [Cuckoo](https://cuckoosandbox.org/).
-Don't forget to change screen settings and enable folder sharing before taking the snapshot.

     git clone https://github.com/reuteras/cuckoo-tools.git
+    # This is a good time to change screen settings and other preferences.
+    # Enable folder sharing to make it easier to share malware

+This is a good time to shutdown the virtual machine and take a snapshot if anything breaks during the installation of [Cuckoo](https://cuckoosandbox.org/).

     cd cuckoo-tools
     ./bin/setup.sh      # go get a cup of coffe...

-You now have a default configuration for a Win 7 x86-64 vm in KVM.
+You now have a default configuration for a Win 7 x86-64 virtual machine in KVM.

 Optional steps to use my _.bashrc_ and _.vimrc_.

     make
     . ~/.bashrc

-Now is a good time to reboot to make sure VMware hgfs works.
+    sudo reboot     # make sure VMware hgfs works.

 Install a Windows machine
 =========================

-Share a folder with your vm and mount it.
+Share a folder with your virtual machine and mount it.
 If you have installed my .bashrc you can just run

     shared